syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ![](SfDataGrid_images/PDF/AllLine.png)

-### Exporting Options
+## Exporting Options

 You can also export data to PDF with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridPdfExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.IOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption.html) as arguments to the `ExportToPdf` method.
-The following code example illustrates this.

 {% tabs %}
 {% highlight c# %}